 Portal of S. Andrea al Quirinale

 S. Andrea al Quirinale is perhaps the masterpiece of Gian Lorenzo Bernini.
 His re-interpretation of classical themes here reached its highest point.
 He designed a circular porch, which was a new way to make use of the square pronaos, an element of the Greek temples.
 The interior has an elliptical shape with the longer axis parallel to the fašade.
-The church was commissioned by Cardinal Camillo Pamphilj.
+The church was commissioned by Prince Camillo Pamphilj, nephew of the Pope.
 The coat of arms is an attempt by Bernini to explore new ways to reformulate the classical pattern.
 In itself it is a little masterpiece to which are devoted many studies, as the old print shows (see also the plate by Filippo Juvarra).

-This large Villa is immediately outside Porta S. Pancrazio on the Gianicolo hill.
-The Villa has also another
+This large villa is immediately outside Porta S. Pancrazio on the Janiculum hill.
+The villa has also another

 which was too close to the Tiber.